 “Okay, so you’ve got your plan for David.
 When do you put this into motion?”

-“I thought that was a done deal.”
-I say.
-He shrugged.
+“I thought that was a done deal,” I say.
+He shrugs.

 “We haven’t discussed anything, so I don’t know.
 Can you think of anything that would make him hesitate?”

 “Well, he’s built a client base over a few years.
 He wouldn’t want to lose that, so he surely wouldn’t agree to exclusivity.”